High-tech backpacks open world of whales to deaf students

 The migration of several thousand humpbacks from the northern Gulf of Maine to the Dominican coast brings some 50,000 tourists to the area.
 They come from January through March.
 This is according to the Tourism Ministry.
 For three consecutive years, the visitors have included children and teachers from several Dominican schools.

 Introducing deaf and hearing-impaired students to the whales and their music was the vision of a Dominican artist and musician.
 She is 34-year-old Maria Batlle.
 In 2013, she founded the Muse Seek Project.
 Her nonprofit's goals include using music as an educational tool for deaf children.

 Batlle said she learned in 2014 of the Subpac technology.
 It was developed for music producers and aficionados by a Los Angeles company.
 A year later, the devices were incorporated into a music program Batlle launched for the 500-student National School for the Deaf.
 It is in Santo Domingo.

 The annual whale migration to the Dominican Republic made it a natural learning opportunity for students interested in marine life, Batlle said.

 "They learn about whale behavior, anatomy, the environment," she said.
 "They learn why the whales come here, what they do when they're here.
 They learn to appreciate why whale watching is important.
 And why whale hunting should stop."

 Passengers aboard this year's voyage included teachers, students and guests.
 They came from four academic institutions.
-Eric Quinlan, originally from Brockton, Massachusetts, and teacher of English and sign language at the 200-student St. Rose school, served as interpreter for the deaf passengers.
+Eric Quinlan is originally from Brockton, Massachusetts.
+He is a teacher of English and sign language at the 200-student St. Rose school.
+He served as interpreter for the deaf passengers.

 "Being deaf, the students are never really going to know what sound is.
 But to experience it this way is just awesome," Quinlan said as the boat trailed a pod of six adult whales.